PerrinProvencal/lab-1/README.md

 # Lab-1 Git Repository Seed
+# Perrin Nii Obodai Provencal

 This file is the template for the first lab in Ashesi Web Development 2020.